wp-plugins/seo-redirection/readme.txt

 = 2.6 =
 * Some hot fixes.
 == 2.8 ==
-* Redirect loop prevention
+* Redirect loop prevention.
 * The Ad for the premium version has become in a separate tab not in all the plugin screens as it may disturb some people.
-* Some other fixes
+* Some other fixes.